Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r1p1 of the CPU.
    It is still open.

+- ``ERRATA_V1_2701953``: This applies erratum 2701953 workaround to Neoverse-V1
+   CPU, this erratum affects system configurations that do not use an ARM interconnect IP.
+This needs to be enabled for revisions r0p0, r1p0 and r1p1.
+   It has been fixed in r1p2.

 -  ``ERRATA_V1_2743093``: This applies errata 2743093 workaround to Neoverse-V1
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2 of the CPU.
 It is still open.

+-  ``ERRATA_V1_2743233``: This applies erratum 2743233 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1, and r1p2 of the CPU.
+It is still open.

 -  ``ERRATA_V1_2779461``: This applies erratum 2779461 workaround to Neoverse-V1
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1, r1p2 of the CPU.
 It is still open.

+For Neoverse V2, the following errata build flags are defined :

+-  ``ERRATA_V2_2719103``: This applies errata 2719103 workaround to Neoverse-V2
+   CPU, this affects system configurations that do not use and ARM interconnect IP.
+This needs to be enabled for revisions r0p0 and r0p1.
+It has been fixed in r0p2.

 For Cortex-A710, the following errata build flags are defined :